redhat-aqe/wfepy/docs/examples.rst

 Task ``drink_coffee`` was waiting for something and no other tasks could be executed, so process stopped.

-Waiting tasks are tasks that returned ``False`` (finished tasks must return ``True``).
+Waiting tasks are tasks that returned ``False`` while finished tasks must return ``True``.
 This allows to implement waiting for events, eg. user must add comment to Jira before process can continue.

 Branches